hiecaq/dotfiles/applications/nvim/pack/textobj/start/vim-operator-end/README.md

 Operator for toggling trailing symbols
 ================================================

-This plugin defines two operator that toggles the existence of a perticular symbol at the end of a motion or textobj.
+This plugin defines two operator that toggles the existence of a particular symbol at the end of a motion or textobj.
 The implementation provides bindings for comma and semicolon, but one can easily add their own.

 Requirements
 ----------------------